namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 ## Practical problem statement

 _"Any household have a list of items to buy.
 Sooner or later, you will run out of some, and need to go to the supermarket to restock.
-It's not unusual (or at least happened to me a dozen of times) is that you just got home from a trip to shopping mall, just to realise something else is running out soon.
+It's not unusual that you just got home from a shopping trip, just to realise something else is running out soon.
 It's super annoying.
 Our brain is busy with many other things in life, and we just often forgot a little small thing.
 Stuffs just don't run out at the same time.
-But hey, if we know how much left, we can be well prepared and almost never running out of things."_
+But hey, if we can be well prepared with a little of efforts, maybe we won't never running out of things again."_

-This [itemeter](https://itemeter.com) app is just another tiny productivity app that hopes to help you achive such small things, but sometime can make a big difference.
+[itemeter](https://itemeter.com) is just another tiny and boring productivity app that hopes to help you achieve such small things.
+It's definitely not for everyone, but I think there is a small proportion of popullation that are in my shoes.

 ![](/website.png)

-## But why
-There are probably many similar apps out there that can be used for this purpose.
-A simple Todo app will do 70% of the job.
-The Notes app by Apple almost got you cover too.
-So, why another one.
-Well, for a couple of reasons:
-- I couldn't find exact app that fulfill my requirements.
-Sometime, family cannot go shopping together.
-I don't know some of stuff my wife need, and vice versa.
-By sharing the list for all members of the family, it makes things much easier.
-- My wife and I will definitely be using this app.
-We find it really useful, so why not share it with many other families for (hopefully) a small revenue from it.
-- It's a side hustle thing.
-I am not an indie hacker nor a startup guy, but the idea is so simple to start with, so I guess I can just spend a couple of weeks to build it.
-Of course, it took much longer than that, but I had a great time hacking to ship this thing.

 ## Tech stacks